dqualizer/dqualizer-gatling-spike/README.md

 Gatling-Java-POC
 =============================================

-There is a dependency between all three project, which is why the projects should be executed in the following order:
+There is a dependency between all three modules, which is why the modules should be executed in the following order:

 gatling-adapter > gatling-runner > gatling-exporter

 ## gatling-adapter

-The gatling-adapter should read a RQA-Configuration and adapt it to a dqualizer gatling-configuration.
+The gatling-adapter reads a RQA-Configuration and adapt it to a dqualizer gatling-configuration.
 The created gatling-configuration will be written either into the _gatling-adapter_ project or the _gatling-runner_ project.
-You can configure the project via the environmental variable `GATLING_CONFIG_PROJECT`.
+You can configure the project via the environmental variable `GATLING_CONFIG_MODULE`.

 ---
 ## gatling-runner